Leonard Thompson - Silk Artist

 Gallery Seven "Experimental" contains silk paintings that use some of my new ideas.

-Gallery Eight "New Silk Paintings " contains recent silk paintings.
+Gallery Eight "New Silk Paintings " contains further silk paintings.

 Gallery Nine "Smaller Silk Paintings" contains more silk paintings.

-Gallery Ten "My Latest Silk Paintings" contains silk paintings I have painted this year.
+Gallery Ten "My Latest Silk Paintings" contains silk paintings I have painted recently.

 The Batik Gallery contains painted silk batiks of flowers and leaves.